 The south coast of Iceland has some of the most barren landscapes I’ve ever seen.
 Sometimes the road ahead brought nothingness for miles upon miles.
 But this nothingness is broken up by dramatic cliffside, crashing waterfalls and giant glaciers.

-During this part of our trip we stopped at many waterfalls, visited a glacial lake and went exploring inside the ice caves of one of Iceland’s largest glaciers.
-We desperately wanted to visit the black beaches of Vik and see the basalt cliffs but unfortunately the stormy weather and strong winds forced us to turn back and keep the the road a little bit more inland.
+During this part of our trip, we stopped at many waterfalls, visited a glacial lake and went exploring inside the ice caves of one of Iceland’s largest glaciers.
+We desperately wanted to visit the black beaches of Vik and see the basalt cliffs but unfortunately, the stormy weather and strong winds forced us to turn back and keep to the road a little bit more inland.
 At least it’s something we can add to our list for our next visit.

 Taking a guide into the glacial ice caves was an incredible experience and one that I will never forget.